nearform/react-patterns-workshop/slides.md

 <div class="dense">

+- Render the `DetailedHelpBox` component provided in `src/components`
-- Instead of directly importing the `HelpBox` component, lazy load it by using the React `lazy` HOC
+- Instead of directly importing it, lazy load it by using the React `lazy` HOC
-- Add a `Suspense` container and display a placeholder component with a "Loading..." message
+- Wrap it in a `Suspense` container and display a placeholder component with a "Loading..." message
-- View a preview of this by opening http://localhost:3000/solutions/step-08-code-splitting, clicking on the "Show filters" button and observing the network request for a new javascript file
+- Click on the **Show filters** button and observe the network request for a new javascript file

 </div>